-Myth 2: Animals can digest and eat human food, as long as it's healthy
+Myth 4: Animals can digest and eat human food, as long as it's healthy

-Fact: Antioxidants and flavanols in dark chocolate may help human body cells fight damage from free radicals and environmental contaminants (cigarette smoke, pollution, toxic household products).
+Antioxidants and flavanols in dark chocolate may help human body cells fight damage from free radicals and environmental contaminants (cigarette smoke, pollution, toxic household products).
 Without these antioxidants, this could lead to bad cholesterol and possibly heart problems from clogged artery walls.
-However, a dog that eats darker, bitter chocolate could be sickened and poisoned by the methylxanthines (caffeine and theobromine) in even an ounce of chocolate no matter the size of the dog.
+However, a dog that eats darker, bitter chocolate could be sickened and poisoned by the methylxanthines (caffeine and theobromine) in even an ounce of chocolate, no matter the size of the dog.

-Avocado, garlic, grapes, macadamia nuts, onions, peaches, plums, raw eggs, raw meat and fish, and raisins are just a few of many other dangerous foods for cats and dogs for a variety of reasons.
-Consult a veterinarian before testing out any food beforehand or the lasting effects of the food could lead to some major veterinary bills.
+While dogs certainly enjoy the taste of chicken and bones, small chicken bones can get lodged in their throat and choke them.
+Avocado, garlic, grapes, macadamia nuts, onions, peaches, plums, raw eggs, raw meat and fish, and raisins are just a few of many other dangerous foods for dogs.
+Allowing your dog to consume a portion of food that is hazardous to their health could lead to some major veterinary bills.

 Myth 5: Getting an animal from a breeder is better than adopting a rescue pet